ingararntzen/timingdocs/docs/source/dataset.rst

     If the *chaining* option is set to false, but the cue batch still contains chained cue arguments, this violation will not be detected.
-    The consequence is not grave.
+    The consequences are not grave.
 The *old* value of result items and event arguments will be incorrect for chained cues.

 .. _dataset-lookup: